autopartsource/sandpim/README.md

 ## To-Do list

-- Make user's appcategory selection sticky (appsSelectCategory.php)
 - PAdb attribute display/edit in showPart.php
+- note selection bank maintenance
+- migrate notes from free-form to selection
-- qdb fitmet in showApp.php
+- qdb fitmet attribute support in showApp.php
 - vcdb-validation an app on the fly (uppon change)
 - Part search by PAdb attribute
 - copy-forward to next model-year on apps grid (showAppsByBasevehicle.php)